wp-plugins/media-library-assistant/readme.txt

 == Upgrade Notice ==

-= 1.42 =
+= 1.43 =
-Get pagination support for [mla_gallery]!
-Improved CSS width (itemwidth) and margin handling.
-Eight other enhancements, six fixes.
+Generalized pagination support with "mla_output=paginate_links".
+One other enhancement, five fixes.

 == Other Notes ==